-The approach that is taken has been to assess all 128 extant species of procellariiform seabirds against the above seven criteria, using a semi-quantified scale (e.g. IUCN status Critically Endangered = 4, Endangered = 3; Vulnerable = 2, Near-threatened = 1; and Not Threatened/Least Concern = 0; see Appendix 1 for details of the scoring method used).
+The approach that is taken has been to assess all 129 extant species of procellariiform seabirds against the above eight criteria, using a semi-quantified scale (e.g. IUCN status Critically Endangered = 4, Endangered = 3; Vulnerable = 2; Near-threatened = 1; and Not Threatened/Least Concern = 0; see Appendix 1 for details of the scoring method used).
 The individual scores have then been totalled for each species.
+The important role ACAP has commenced to take in addressing at-sea threats to procellariiforms which requires international collaboration to be effective (e.g. via interacting with Regional Fishery Management Organizations; Cooper et al. 2006) has been recognized by weighting (doubling) the assigned scores for this criterion to result in a list of weighted total scores.

-In order to provide a "marker" below which a score would suggest the species is not a priority candidate for ACAP listing, the same scoring system has been applied to the 25 species (sensu Brooke 2004) already listed within ACAP.
-An unlisted species scoring less than the lowest score of the listed species would be unlikely to be a priority candidate for listing.
+In order to provide a "marker" below which a total weighted score would suggest the species is not a priority candidate for ACAP listing, the same scoring system has been applied to the 26 species already listed within ACAP.
+An unlisted species scoring noticeably less than the lowest score of the listed species would be unlikely to be a priority candidate for listing.
 Conversely, those species scoring the same as, or more than, this "marker" could be considered suitable candidates for listing.